|

 cut the top off the two dorades with a sawsall.
 The drains for the cowl side

-of the dorade some be at the aft corners, not as they are.
+of the dorade should be at the aft corners, not as they are.

 As I look at the dorades closer I